Cluny Brown: Plot

 In 1938 London Cluny Brown meets Adam Belinski while she is fixing a plumbing issue at Mr. Ames's, and the two strike a chord.
 Later, at a party at Ames's, the self-obsessed Betty Cream is pursued by two young men: Andrew Carmel and John Frewen.
 Cream stumbles upon a sleeping Belinski, whom the men recognize as the prominent anti-Nazi author and professor.
 Andrew offers Belinski a place to stay at his family's residence outside London, before he leaves for the city.

 Brown's uncle (also her guardian), disapproving of her unladylike behavior, sends her to work as the parlor maid for Andrew's family (headed by Sir Henry and Lady Carmel), much to her displeasure.
 Upon arrival, Brown is put under the contemptuous eyes of housekeeper Mrs. Maile and butler Mr. Syrette.
 At dinner, Brown is surprised to see Belinski.
 After dinner, Belinski is shown to a room with a nightingale under the window.
 Later, Belinski finds Brown and they realize that they are out of place at the Carmels' and make a pact to be platonic friends, even though Belinski is clearly interested in her.

 One afternoon, Brown tells Belinski that she has been invited by chemist Jonathan Wilson to meet his mother.
-At Wilson's, Brown is amazed by Wilson's mannerisms and array of skills.
+At Wilson's, Brown is amazed by Wilson's mannerisms and array of skills, which include playing the old-fashioned song "Oh, Don't You Remember Sweet Alice, Ben Bolt?" on his antique parlour pump organ.
 Meanwhile, Belinski rings Wilson's doorbell and disappears.
 Later, while the couple are out walking, they run into Belinski, who admits that Wilson is a good man for Brown.
 That evening, though, Belinski tries to discourage Brown by comparing Wilson with 'a freighter... in a quiet harbor' but this makes Wilson even more attractive to Brown.